Shedding a substantial amount of weight represents a significant accomplishment, deserving congratulations for your dedicated efforts.

 In the end, most body contouring patients choose several of the procedures listed above.

 Most notably, have you recently lost a significant amount of weight?
-If so, have you reached a healthy weight range — in other words, a healthy BMI (body mass index) or a healthy target weight?
+If so, have you reached a healthy weight range — in other words, a dramatic weight loss, healthy BMI (body mass index) or a healthy target weight?
 If you answered yes to these questions, do you have a lot of excess skin that is causing you problems?

 Excess skin can be extremely frustrating for individuals who have endured months and sometimes years of blood, sweat, and tears to achieve their healthier, happier lifestyles.
-Sagging skin can make it difficult to feel confident in intimate situations and when wearing certain clothing like tight jeans or bathing suits.
+Sagging or loose skin also can make it difficult to feel confident in intimate situations and when wearing certain clothing like tight jeans or bathing suits.